anders-biostat/bfast/barcoding_schemes.md

 During part C, the following happens on the IT side

-- When the access code is scanned, the script verifies that this access code is assigned to "__reserved__"
+- When the access code is scanned, the script verifies that this access code is assigned to `__reserved__`.

 - When the tube is scanned, the script verifies that the tube code is not yet assigned to an access code.